December 11, 2020

 - 6.3 In the event any individual appointed by the President pursuant to this section, or any individual filling any of the positions outlined in the Management Guidelines, is unable or unwilling to complete the term of office, the President shall select another Club member to complete the remainder of the term.

 - 6.4 To help maintain a quorum, any Committee Chair whose duties include membership on the Board of Directors is encouraged to appoint an alternate in the event the Committee Chair is unable to attend a Board meeting.

 - 7.1 Regular meetings of the Club shall be held twice a month, January through November, at a time and location convenient to the membership.
 These meetings are intended to provide members with educational programs and competitive opportunities.

 - 7.2 The end of year competition will be held during the month of November, on a date to be announced.

-- 7.3 The annual meeting (the Awards Dinner) shall be held in December on a date to be announced.
+- 7.3 The annual meeting (the Awards Dinner) shall be held on a date to be announced.
 At this meeting, awards are presented, Officers installed and the President gives a year-end report.